MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hassuffix-operator.md

 ms.date: 09/02/2021
 ms.localizationpriority: high
 ---
-# !hassuffix operators
+# !hassuffix operator

-Filters a record set based on a term suffix.
-Any data that doesn't contain a term with the suffix is retrieved from the searched column.
+Filters a record set for terms that do not contain a matching case-insensitive ending string.

 The following table provides a comparison of the `has` operators.
 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).